alphamikle/el/README.md

   watch: false
 ```

+---

-## 🖨️ Code generation
+### 🖨️ Code Generation

-Once you installed **el**, specified assets under `pubspec.yaml` and have, at least, one localization file at your assets folder - you able to generate type-safe localization code.
-To do that just run:
+After setting up your localization files, generate type-safe localization code by running:

 ```bash
 dart run easiest_localization [--format] [--watch]
 ```

-- `--format` option tells the generator to auto-format the code after generation.
-Equals to `format_output: true` from the config
+- `--format`: Auto-format the code after generation.
+Equals to `format_output: true` from the config.
-- `--watch` option enables time-continuous code-generation that responds to changes in localization files (as well as the creation of new files), and to configuration changes in pubspec.yaml.
-Equals to `watch: true` from the config
+- `--watch`: Enable watch mode for real-time code generation.
+Equals to `watch: true` from the config.

-> After first run, the generated package will automatically be added as a dependency to your pubspec.yaml and the `flutter pub get` command will be executed.
-And you'll get something like this (with default settings):
+The generated package will be automatically added to your `pubspec.yaml` dependencies:

 ```yaml
 dependencies: